matijakolaric-com/django-music-publisher/docs/faq.rst

 	unofficially also by a few other societies.
 All of them also accept CWR.

 Export MWN (DDEX) or any other DDEX format?
-	No. MWN is on the roadmap, you are welcome to sponsor the development.
+	No. MWN is on the roadmap, you are welcome to sponsor the development (See :ref:`Sponsored Features`).
 Other DDEX formats may follow.

 Export some other format specified by someone?
 	No. There are, actually, two JSON-based export formats.
 They are created by the maintainer of this project and used in several projects, but it is work in progress, and is still unspecified.

 Import?
 	Formats used by Django's ``loaddata`` are, naturally, supported, but nothing else at the moment.
 Importing data is important and is on the roadmap.
-You are welcome to sponsor the development.
+You are welcome to sponsor the development (See :ref:`Sponsored Features`).